SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 - Cluster Centroid
 - SMOTEENN

-At first run the Balanced Random Forest Classifier, Naive Random Oversampling, and Undersampling models were all considered since they provided the highest scores.
-Undersampling was then ruled out, because although it had a high Accuracy score, the Recall score was the lowest.
-It also didn’t seem to fit for our sample count size.
+At first run, as a preprocessing step, we used  get_dummies encoder.
+The Balanced Random Forest Classifier, Naive Random Oversampling, and Undersampling models were all considered since they provided the highest scores.
+Undersampling was then ruled out, because although it had a high Balanced Accuracy score, the Recall score was the lowest.

 ![image_FirstRoundScores.png](FirstRoundScores.png)

-The models were then re-run after dropping Net Sales and Commission columns and then trying OneHotEncoder and get_dummies functions.
-The best results were obtained  get_dummies was applied for all models.
+The models were then re-run trying OneHotEncoder and LabelEncoder methods, which lowered the scores.
+The best results were obtained  when get_dummies was applied for all models.
 Using get_dummies converts categorical data into dummy or indicator variables.
+Standard scaler was then applied, and the data was re-run.
+Variables that are measured at different scales do not contribute equally to the model fitting and model learned function which might end up creating a bias.
+To deal with this potential problem StandardScaler() module was applied prior to model fitting.
+Standard scaler improved the scores even more.

 ![image_ScoresGetDummies.png](ScoresGetDummies.png)

+Looking at these results RandomForest shows recall of 0.79, however Accuracy is only 71.92% and the difference between Accuracy and Balanced Accuracy is higher versus other models.
+The accuracy score is lower than the threshold of 75%.
+The Balanced Accuracy score for Random Oversampling  and recall decreased from 76.7% to 76.3 and 0.75 to 0.73 respectively.

 The SMOTE model gave the best results at this point.
-The original SMOTE Accuracy score was 72.7% and went up to 78.18% after get_dummies was appiled.
-Balanced  Accuracy, Precision, and Recall scores for SMOTE were then 76.45%, 0.05, and 0.75 respectively.
+The original SMOTE Balanced Accuracy score was 72.7% and went up to 76.5% after get_dummies and standard scaling was applied.
+Accuracy, Precision, and Recall scores for SMOTE were then 78.2%, 0.05, and 0.75 respectively.
 The SMOTE model was chosen as our model based on these improved scores.

+The benefit of using SMOTE is that unlike oversampling that is random, with SMOTE new instances are interpolated.
+New values that are created are based on values of its closest neighbors.

 A limitation to considerations when using SMOTE is that, although it reduces the risk of oversampling, it does not always outperform random oversampling.
-SMOTE also has a vulnerability to outliers and of course sampling techniques cannot overcome the deficiencies of the original dataset.
+SMOTE also has a vulnerability to outliers and of course sampling techniques cannot overcome the deficiencies of the original da

 ## Database